DavidAce/DMRG/README.md

  Go to the [working notes](https://github.com/DavidAce/Notebooks/blob/master/DMRG%2B%2B/DMRG%2B%2B.pdf) on the theoretical aspects of this implementation.

  # DMRG++ (in development)
-  [Density matrix renormalization group](https://en.wikipedia.org/wiki/Density_matrix_renormalization_group) (DMRG) is a variational numerical technique to study the low-energy1 physics of many-body quantum systems.
+  [Density matrix renormalization group](https://en.wikipedia.org/wiki/Density_matrix_renormalization_group) (DMRG) is a variational numerical technique to study the low-energy_mpo physics of many-body quantum systems.

   This algorithm constructs and minimizes trial wave functions, in the shape of [Matrix Product States](https://en.wikipedia.org/wiki/Matrix_product_state) (MPS), iteratively in order to find the ground state of one-dimensional quantum systems with high precision.